trieu2201/Outlaws-Restaurant/document/system_modeling/class_diagram.md

-The class diagram that shows all the related classes involved in the system.
+# The class diagram shows all the related classes involved in the system.
 ![](https://i.imgur.com/PEcTBOT.png)